François Delisle: Career

-Between 1987 and 1990, Delisle directed several experimental short films.
-Some were selected for various international festivals.
-In 1991, Delisle came to critics’ attention when he was named best new director of short and medium-length films at the Rendez-Vous du cinéma québécois for his medium-length film Beebe-Plain.
+Between 1987 and 1990, Delisle directed several experimental short films, some of which were selected for various international festivals.
+In 1991, he was named best new director of short and medium-length films at the Rendez-Vous du cinéma québécois for his medium-length film Beebe-Plain.

 In 1994, Ruth, Delisle's first feature film, was named best feature of the year and best screenplay at the Rendez-Vous du cinéma québécois.

-In 2002, Delisle founded the company Films 53/12 to direct and produce his second feature; Happiness is a Sad Song.
+In 2002, Delisle founded the company Films 53/12 to direct and produce his second feature, Happiness is a Sad Song.
 After winning the award for best feature at the Festival international du cinéma francophone en Acadie, Happiness is a Sad Song went on to tour festivals and film events.

 In 2007, Delisle released his third feature film, You.

 In 2010, Twice a Woman, Delisle's fourth film, opened on Quebec screens.
-Twice a Woman earned two nominations for a Prix Jutra in 2011.
+The film received two nominations for a Prix Iris in 2011.

 Delisle's fifth feature film, The Meteor, hit Quebec screens in March 2013 after its world premiere at the Sundance Festival and the 63rd Berlin Festival.

 In 2015, Chorus, Delisle's sixth feature film was in competition at the Sundance Festival and screened at the 65th Berlin Festival.

-Films 53/12 is a space where Delisle ardently champions personal, independent cinema through his involvement in both the creative and the production sides of film.
+Films 53/12 is a space where Delisle champions personal, independent cinema through his involvement in both the creative and the production sides of film.
 He now pursues this commitment to film distribution since co-founding Fragments Distribution in 2015.